Skip to content

 Production builds in this configuration: 99% of code has zero validation overhead; the few system-boundary handlers validate every incoming payload.

-Schemas as a tooling and agent surface¶
+Schemas as a tooling and agent surface

 Schemas registered against handlers and app-db paths are queryable via the public registrar query API (002 §The public registrar query API):

-(rf/handler-meta :event-fx :auth/login)
+(rf/handler-meta :event :auth/login)

-;; → {:doc "..." :spec [:cat ...] :ns ... :line ... :file ...}
+;; → {:doc "..." :schema [:cat ...] :event/kind :fx :ns ... :line ... :file ...}

 (rf/app-schema-at [:user])